MrErin/TinyNSS/.github/ISSUE_TEMPLATE/user_story.md

 ---
-name: Sprint documentation
+name: User Story
-about: Checklist of documentation to add to project before closing sprint
+about: Template for describing features of a project

 ---
 # Title